bigandy/house-control/README.md

 - [x] Turn all lights off/on

 ## Future Ideas

+- [ ] Radio Search / Favorite on Sonos with TuneIn / BBC
+- [ ] Download each new Gilles Peterson show on a Sunday morning and save to Dropbox or SD card or SSD
 - [ ] Google Home API to connect to `anything` in the Home i.e. my Tapo P100 plugs (no current JS API available)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).